MyZenKey/sp-sdk-ios/README.md

 # Background

-Project Verify is a joint undertaking of the Mobile Authentication Taskforce that aims to provide customers with the ability to use their mobile phone number to sign into apps.
+Project Verify is a joint undertaking of the Mobile Authentication Taskforce.
+The taskforce provides customers with the ability to use their mobile phone number to sign into apps.

 # Installation